 Attraction Type: Historic House

-Location: between Townshend and Godolphin Cross on minor road
+Location: On a minor road between Townshend and Godolphin Cross

 National Trust - see also: National Trust memberships (official website link)